Causal Meta-Analysis by Integrating Multiple Observational Studies with Multivariate Outcomes

 \section{Conclusion}

 In multiple retrospective cohorts, the integrative analysis of mixed-type multivariate outcomes to accurately compare multiple groups is a challenging problem.
 We formulate new frameworks for covariate-balanced pseudo-populations that extend existing weighting methods to meta-analytical investigations and design a novel, estimand-agnostic FLEXOR pseudo-population that maximizes the effective sample size by a cost-effective iterative procedure.
-We propose generally applicable weighted estimators for a wide variety of population-level univariate or multivariate features relevant to multigroup comparisons, e.g., contrasts and ratios of means, medians, and standard deviations, and correlation ceofficients.
+We propose generally applicable weighted estimators for a wide variety of population-level univariate or multivariate features relevant to multigroup comparisons, e.g., correlation coefficients and contrasts and ratios of means, medians, and standard deviations.

-The methodology has a much wider range of meta‐analytical applications and includes multi‐arm RCTs.
+The methodology has a wide range of meta‐analytical applications, including multi‐arm RCTs.
 A component of the multi-study balancing weights is considerably simplified if the $s^*$th study is an RCT, in which case the study-specific group MPS $\delta_{z|s^*}(\mathbf{x})$ equals $1/K$.
 In general, the theoretical results hold for a mix of observational studies and RCTs, although the study MPS must still be estimated because the subject-study allocations are usually non-random for multiple studies.
-The methodology may be generalized in several other directions, such as increased efficiency by adding an outcome modeling component \citep{mao2019propensity,zeng2023propensity}; transportability \citep{westreich2017transportability} and data-fusion \citep{bareinboim2016causal,dahabreh2020toward,dahabreh2023efficient} problems, which incorporate additional information in the form of random samples from the natural population; flexible machine learning methods for MPS estimation that achieve achieving $\sqrt{N}$ inference \citep{chernozhukov2018double}.
-Furthermore, in recent years, weighting approaches are frequently challenged and rendered ineffectual by high-dimensional genetic or genomic measurements.
+The methodology may be generalized in several other directions, such as increased efficiency by adding an outcome modeling component \citep{mao2019propensity,zeng2023propensity}; transportability \citep{westreich2017transportability} and data-fusion \citep{bareinboim2016causal,dahabreh2020toward, dahabreh2023efficient} problems, which incorporate additional information in the form of random samples from the natural population; and flexible machine learning for MPS estimation that achieves $\sqrt{N}$ inference \citep{chernozhukov2018double}.
+In recent years, weighting approaches are also challenged and rendered ineffectual by high-dimensional genetic or genomic measurements.
 Our future research will explore these avenues.

 [1]{}